Max Planck Institute of Quantum Optics: History

 The Max-Planck-Institute for Quantum Optics was founded on January 1, 1981.
 It was a successor of a project group for laser research of the Max Planck Institute for Plasma Physics.
 The use of lasers for fusion research, quantum optics and spectroscopy were the goals of the project group, which was established in 1976 and consisted of 46 members.
 In 1981 the staff numbers had risen to 82 and the institute was comprising the divisions of Laser Physics (Prof. Herbert Walther), Laser Chemistry (Prof. Karl-Ludwig Kompa) and Laser Plasma (Dr. Siegbert Witkowski).

-The institute was initially accommodated on the premises of the Max Planck Institute for Plasma Physics, but eventually moved to its new building in July, 1986, officially separating from the Max Planck Institute for Plasma Physics.
+The institute was initially accommodated on the premises of the Max Planck Institute for Plasma Physics, but eventually moved to its new building in July 1986, officially separating from the Max Planck Institute for Plasma Physics.
 With the appointment of Theodor Hänsch (then at Stanford University) as new director, the institute grew significantly.
-Hänsch established the Laser Spectroscopy Division and was also given a chair at the Ludwig Maximilian University of Munich, which ensured close links between MPQ and the university complex in Munich.
+Hänsch established the Laser Spectroscopy Division and was also given a chair at LMU Munich, which ensured close links between MPQ and the university complex in Munich.
 After the retirement of Siegbert Witkowski in 1993, the research on the high energy laser was stopped and other research areas were started.

 In 1999 Professor Gerhard Rempe (then University of Constance) was appointed as director at the MPQ, and the Quantum Dynamics Division was set up.

 In 2001 the Research Group on Gravitational Waves, led by Dr. Karsten Danzmann, moved to Hanover where the first test measurements were carried out in the experiment.
 Since then that group has been a part of the MPI for Gravitational Physics (Potsdam) that was founded in 1995.
 In the same year (2001) Professor Ignacio Cirac (then University of Innsbruck) accepted a call as director at the MPQ and set up the first Theory Division at the institute.

 At the beginning of 2003 Professor Herbert Walther acquired emeritus status, but continued his research work as head of the Laser Physics Emeritus Group until his death in July 2006.
 His successor as director at the MPQ and professor at the LMU is Professor Ferenc Krausz (previously Technical University of Vienna).
 Professor Krausz has led the Attosecond Physics Division since 2003.